 There is no inheritance tax in Illinois.

-Illinois estate tax for persons dying in 2014 provides an exemption of $4 million.
-The estate value exemption for 2014 federal estate tax purposes is $5.34 million.
+Illinois' estate tax for people who died in 2015 provides an exemption of $4 million.
+The estate value exemption for 2015 federal estate tax purposes is $5.43 million.
 Therefore, tentative taxable Illinois estates with adjusted taxable gifts between $4 million and $5.34 million will owe an Illinois estate tax without any corresponding Federal estate tax liability.

 Other Illinois tax facts